cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Azure Cloud deployment

-Once the Web Service is created locally, It will create a hyper link with name of the web service.
-Click on the hyperlink generated on the Name of web service.
+Once Web Service is created locally, It creates a hyper link with name of the web service.
+On clicking this hyperlink service dashboard opens up that let the develop set up and configure web service on Azure cloud for consumption.

-It will open the web service dashboard for configuration and setup the consumption process with Azure cloud.

-It will provide the test tab on the dashboard, where we can provide the inputs and get the prediction values once clicked on Test Request response button.
+It provides test tab on the dashboard where we can provide inputs and get the prediction values given by model after clicking on Test Request response button.

 This step will assure that, the web services are working as expected.